amazon-archives/sql-cli/README.md

 - Run the CLI with options
     - *-p*: always use pager to display output
-    - *--esclirc*: provide path of config file to load
+    - *--clirc*: provide path of config file to load